-- 1. Communication Manager: Enter the following commands using the Communication Manager System Access Terminal (SAT) interface: - list trace station <extension number> Traces calls to and from a specific station - list trace tac <trunk access code number> Trace calls over a specific trunk group - status station <extension number> Displays signaling and media information for an active call on a specific station - status trunk-group <trunk-group number> Displays trunk-group state information - status signaling-group <signaling-group number> Displays signaling-group state information. - 2.
+- 1. Enter the following commands using Communication Manager System Access Terminal (SAT) interface: - list trace station <extension number> Traces calls to and from a specific station. - list trace tac <trunk access code number> Trace calls over a specific trunk group. - status station <extension number> Displays signaling and media information for an active call on a specific station. - status trunk-group <trunk-group number> Displays trunk-group state information. - status signaling-group <signaling-group number> Displays signaling-group state information. - 2.
 Session Manager: - Call Routing Test The Call Routing Test verifies the routing for a particular source and destination.
 To run the routing test, navigate to Elements → Session Manager → System Tools → Call Routing Test.
-Enter the requested data to run the test - traceSM Session Manager command line tool for traffic analysis.
+Enter the requested data to run the test. - traceSM -x Session Manager command line tool for traffic analysis.
 Log into the Session Manager management interface to run this command. - 3.
-Avaya SBCE: Debug logging can be started in two different ways: - GUI of the SBC: Device Specific Settings → Troubleshooting → Debugging. - SIP only: enable LOG\SUB\SIPCC subsystem under SSYNDI process. - CALL PROCESSING: enable all subsystems under SSYNDI process. - PPM: enable all subsystems under CONFIG\PROXY process.
+Avaya SBCE: Debug logging can be started in two different ways: - GUI of the SBC: Device Specific Settings → Troubleshooting → Debugging. - SIP only: enable LOG\SUB\SIPCC subsystem under SSYNDI process. - CALL PROCESSING: enable all subsystems under SSYNDI process. - PPM: enable all subsystems under CONFIG\PROXY process. - Command Line Interface: /tmp/traceSBC.
+The tool updates the database directly based on which trace mode is selected. - The first option is recommended when traceSBC is used off-line.
+These debugs can be enabled by the customers through the GUI, they can send the log files, and traceSBC can parse them off-line. - The second option is recommended for live captures.
+When the tool starts, it checks the database to see if debug logging is already enabled.
+If yes, the tool automatically starts processing the files.